GhaziKanaan05/Cambridge-University-G-Research-Coding-Challlenge/README.md

 ## Result

-**4th out of 50 participants** in the G-Research Cambridge Coding Challenge.
+**4th out of 50 participants** in the G-Research Cambridge Coding Challenge (Highest ranked undergraduate.

 ## Files